-New version available: This product is being replaced by the newer Zumo Robot Kit for Arduino, v1.2 (No Motors), which includes a gyroscope as well as a newer accelerometer and magnetometer.
-The only reason to get the old version is if you want identical units to ones you already have (e.g. in a class where several units are shared), and even then, you should still consider the newer version since it is a drop-in replacement except for a few small changes to the magnetometer and accelerometer code.
+New version available: This product has been replaced by the newer Zumo Robot Kit for Arduino, v1.2 (No Motors), which includes a gyroscope as well as a newer accelerometer and magnetometer.
+The new version is a drop-in replacement except for a few small changes to the magnetometer and accelerometer code.

 Note: This product is a kit; assembly (including soldering) is required.
 Motors, batteries, and Arduino are sold separately.
 An assembled version is available that does not require any assembly or soldering and includes motors and a Zumo reflectance sensor array.